Over the years, we must have tried a hundred different methods for cleaning our linoleum floors. Some a sparkling success, others not so much.

 - Better Life Naturally Dirt Destroying Floor Cleaner

 The first method is an oldie but goodie.
 It takes two ingredients and costs a whopping $0.05 per bucket-load.
 You’ll need:

-2(a).
+- 2(a).
 Remember to start at the edges and work backward.
 Avoid boxing yourself into a corner or walking in the area you just cleaned.
-Let the solution sit for ten minutes.
+Let the solution sit for 10 minutes.

-3. Then, using clean water, go over the floors one more time.
-Try to follow the same path, so your not leaving footprints or streaks.
-Once you’ve rinsed off the residue; allow the floor to air dry.
+- Then, using clean water, go over the floors one more time.
+Try to follow the same path so you’re not leaving footprints or streaks.
+Once you’ve rinsed off the residue, allow the floor to air dry.